Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Introduction

-The objective of this paper is to provide a survey (i.e., narrative review) of advancements in RL that we find most relevant to future research opportunities poised to make an impact in real-world applications.
-Multiple surveys and narrative reviews of RL \citep{Kaelbling1996}, or specific subareas within RL (e.g., deep RL) \citep{Arulkumaran2017}, exist.
-Recent surveys include narrative reviews that focus on offline RL \citep{levine2020offline, Prudencio2023}, or exploration and online RL \citep{Ladosz2022}.
-However, no reviews to our knowledge highlight the continual offline-to-online \textit{and back to offline} process required to continually improve real-world systems.
-The review sections of the paper are thus organized to highlight all three of these components in the framework shown in Fig. \ref{fig_intro}: within-deployment (online, autonomous) learning and optimization, between-deployment (offline) learning and optimization, and continual improvement.
-Throughout we highlight potential approaches to meeting challenges (1) and (2).
-Prior to the review sections, we present basic concepts and notation in Sec.~\ref{sec_notation}, followed by example real-world applications of RL in Sec.~\ref{sec_realWorld} that highlight the three-component process shown in Fig. \ref{fig_intro}.
-Since this is not a systematic review but a survey, we clarify that our criteria for including literature in our review include relevance to future opportunities and addressing the two challenges presented earlier, as well as a focus on statistical methodologies that are application-motivated, rather than solely theoretically motivated.
+The objective of this paper is to provide a narrative review of methodological developments in RL that we believe are most relevant to addressing challenges \textbf{C1} and \textbf{C2}.
+Our goal is not to systematically review or provide a comprehensive survey of RL but rather to focus on research that can inform the design, evaluation, and continual improvement of RL systems that interact with humans and aim to influence, support, or adapt to changing human behavior -- settings in which challenges \textbf{C1} and \textbf{C2} are especially prevalent.
+Throughout the paper, we emphasize statistical and methodological developments that are use-inspired rather than solely theoretically motivated.
+Multiple surveys and narrative reviews of RL more broadly \citep{Kaelbling1996}, or specific subareas within RL (e.g., deep RL) \citep{Arulkumaran2017}, exist.
+Recent surveys also include narrative reviews that focus on offline RL \citep{levine2020offline, Prudencio2023}, or exploration and online RL \citep{Ladosz2022}.
+In this paper, we do not treat online RL and offline RL as separate, isolated topics.
+Instead, we organize the review around the three-component framework shown in Fig. \ref{fig_intro}: within-deployment online learning and optimization, between-deployment offline learning and inference, and continual improvement through iterative offline-to-online and back-to-offline cycles.
+Prior to the review sections, we present basic concepts and notations in Sec.~\ref{sec_notation}, followed by motivating example applications of RL in Sec.~\ref{sec_realWorld} that highlight the three-component process shown in Fig. \ref{fig_intro}.
+We conclude the paper with a case study in Sec.~\ref{sec:HeartSteps} to elucidate how the challenges and opportunities we present are directly applicable to a concrete real-world example.